eternagame/EternaJS/README.md

 You will need to authenticate to github if you don't have a ssh key set up.

-If you aren't sure which branch is active, simply run:
-`cd /persistent/drupal/html/eternajs && git branch`
+If you aren't sure which branch is active, simply run `cd /persistent/drupal/html/eternajs && git branch`